Welcome to Year Four

 Key things to remember:

-Please bring your recorders to school on Mondays.
+Please bring your recorders to school on Wednesdays.
+These must be labelled.

-Please come to school in your P.E kits on Tuesdays and Fridays and make sure that earrings have been removed before school and that long hair is tied up.
+Please come to school in your P.E kits on Mondays and Tuesdays.
+Please ensure that earrings have been removed before school and that long hair is tied up.

-Swimming will take place on Tuesdays (from 13th September) so please remember to bring your swim bag.
-We will need to set off at 9am prompt.
+Swimming will take place on Tuesdays (from 19th September) so please remember to bring your swim bag!
+We will be leaving at 9am sharp.

 Homework